 Concerts: 6-concert series open to the public

-Lectures: Free pre-concert lectures by renowned musicologists, historians, artists, and linguists
+Lectures: Free pre-concert lectures by musicologists, historians, and performers

 Workshop faculty: Renowned performers and teachers in voice, strings, winds, musicology, and more